 For example, reporting a crime and cooperating with a law enforcement investigation are necessary for criminal prosecution of a sexual assault case, but are not required for college sanctions to be brought against a student found responsible.
-Please see the Judicial Code in the student handbook or on the WNCC website for details.
+Please see the Student Code of Conduct in the student handbook or on the WNCC website for details.